Karma Chameleon: Other appearances

 The group performed the song as a finale when they appeared in the 1986 episode "Cowboy George" of The A-Team.
 Likely because of the line "I'm a man without conviction" and the chorus, which includes the word chameleon, "Karma Chameleon" has been used by several politicians in political adverts.
 In 2006, Britain's Labour Party used "Karma Chameleon" as the theme song for a series of political advertisements against Conservative Party leader David Cameron in the 2006 UK local elections.
+The song also appears in the fictional radio station The Mix 107.77 for the game Saints Row 2.
+The song is also performed in Virgin Cruise's "The Voyage" advertisement.
+The song has also appeared in Romy and Michele's High School Reunion, Rock Star, Scary Movie 4, Sex Tape, American Dad! and Despicable Me 4.

 Music video

 The music video, directed by Peter Sinclair, was filmed at Desborough Island in Weybridge during 1983.
 The video is set in Mississippi in 1870.
-It depicts a large multiracial group of people in 19th century dress, including some dressed in red, gold, and green (as referenced in the lyrics).
+It depicts a large multiracial group of people in 19th-century dress, including some dressed in red, gold, and green (as referenced in the lyrics).
 Boy George is dressed in what would be known as his signature look: colourful costume, fingerless gloves, long braids, and a black bowler hat.

-A pickpocket and jewelry thief is seen wandering through the crowd, stealing from unsuspecting victims.
+A pickpocket and jewellery thief is seen wandering through the crowd, stealing from unsuspecting victims.
 The band and everyone board a riverboat, The Chameleon, as Boy George continues to sing.
-While four men are playing poker, the thief is discovered cheating by giving himself the Royal Flush, and is forced to return all his ill-gotten gains and walk the plank at the points of ladies' parasols, falling into the river.
+While four men are playing poker, the thief is discovered cheating by giving himself a royal flush, and is forced to return all his ill-gotten gains and walk the plank at the points of ladies' parasols, falling into the river.
 As the video ends, day has turned to evening and the party continues on the boat as it cruises down the river.

-Single cover artwork

-The sleeve features work from the photographer David Levine.